Zaliant1/Zaliant1/README.md

 - 🔭 I’m currently working on [ModForge](https://github.com/ModForge), an issue tracker geared towards game mods

-- 🌱 I’m currently refining my skills with ModForge's tech stack with  React, Mongo, Python, and FastAPI
+- 🌱 Refining my skills with ModForge's tech stack with  React, Mongo, Python, and FastAPI

 - ⚡ Also starting to dabble in Electron as well as C# with Unity